vincent-herlemont/native_model/README.md

 Attributes:
 - `id = u32`: The unique identifier of the model.
 - `version = u32`: The version of the model.
+- `with = type`: The serialization format that you use for the Encode/Decode implementation.
+Setup [here](#setup-your-serialization-format).
 - `from = type`: Optional, the previous version of the model.
     - `type`: The previous version of the model that you use for the From implementation.
 - `try_from = (type, error)`: Optional, the previous version of the model with error handling.